 Here you can see how to online resize your root ext4 file system.
 The free space of your partition will be increased after the operation.
 The size of the root file system will grow not shrink.
 Of course, this could have been any other partition, not exactly the root one, but in most cases, such operations on the root are the more complex and dangerous – SO ALWAYS do backups before such operations!

 All services work properly and no shut down of services, no reboot, or umount is required during the resize operation.

 Still, we rebooted the server once to force check the file system as a precaution, because it was possible and this server was not in production.
 The reboot of the server after this kind of resizing is not mandatory.

-The following methind is tested on a CentOS 7, Ubuntu 16 LTS and Gentoo with kernel 4.15 kernel.
-So we can assume you may have no problems if your system is newer than our.
+The following method is tested on CentOS 7, Ubuntu 16 LTS, and Gentoo with kernel 4.15 kernel.
+So we can assume you may have no problems if your system is newer than ours.

 - Partition resize – Use resizepart in parted command.
 All Linux distributions have this package with the same name as the needed command “parted”